Grief Counselling

 Grief can disrupt every part of your life.
 You can’t shake your upsetting thoughts, and sometimes you don't even recognize yourself.
 You would do just about anything to make the pain go away.
 You don’t have to go through this alone.
 We are here to stand by your side as you go through your grief journey.

-We offer both virtual and in-clinic one-on-one grief support appointments.
+We offer both virtual and in-clinic one-on-one grief counselling in London Ontario.

 Worrying about what someone will think is common.
 Hopefully this short video will help put your mind at ease.